yeojz/vtypes/packages/vtypes-requiredif/README.md

 ## About

-The `requiredIf` validator attempts to make sure the input is present and not empty when another field is present / equal to any predefined value.
+The `requiredIf` validator attempts to ensure that the input is present and not empty when another field is present / equal to any predefined value.

 ## Installation